Platform Interface

 The Draw Area filter gives you the functionality to geofence around a custom area of interest, allowing for another level of granularity when searching for the incidents that are most impactful to you and your organization.

 The Draw Area filter can be found in the Advanced Filter section of the platform.
-If you’re yet to explore the Advanced Filter functionality, you can read about it here.

 1. Once you have navigated to the Advanced Filter section of the platform, click Select Filters and scroll until you find Draw Area.